-Hi, I’m Brian, a former senior software engineer and now software engineering advisor at Pathrise.
+Hi, I’m Brian, a former senior software engineer and now software engineering mentor at Pathrise.
 I have worked with hundreds of software engineers to help them land their dream job.
+Check out my review of RubyTapas.

 - What does RubyTapas do?